 In the care of the State of NSW

-The NSW Department of Family and Community Services administers access to the surviving records of care leavers, including former State wards and child migrants, who were in the care of the NSW government.
+The NSW Department of Communities and Justice administers access to the surviving records of care leavers, including former State wards and child migrants, who were in the care of the NSW government.

-If you are seeking access to your own records and information, contact details can be found on the Family and Community Services website.
+If you are seeking access to your own records and information, contact details can be found on the Department of Communities and Justice website.

-If you are seeking access to records about someone else who was in and out of home care you will need to contact Family and Community Services’ Right to Information Unit.
+If you are seeking access to records about someone else who was in and out of home care you will need to contact Department of Communities and Justice Right to Information Unit.
 For information about the kinds of records held by the Department of Communities and Justice holds please see the Department's website.

 In the care of non-government organisations